How the underlying tech of the metaverse, AR & VR can offer something different to your customers?

 Demonstrating that she is indeed the queen of social media, she promoted her range of lip products by rolling out custom Instagram filters equipped with AR capabilities that allowed users to try on her lipstick products virtually.
 Users can try up to seven of its most popular lip colours, which can be posted to their Instagram stories, either as a selfie, video, or Boomerang video.

 Not only does it appeal to the selfie-loving generation, this filter proves that it helps consumers find the right shade of lipstick without having to head to the store.
 Since users can share their photos with hashtags, it also helps increase brand awareness.

 Mannequins are used to show customers what clothes would look like on a person.
 However, in April 2018, fast-fashion retailer Zara tried something new to give customers a unique in-store experience.

 They replaced mannequins for real-life models like Lea Julian and Fran Sommers to pose, strut, and speak virtually on users’ phone screens.
-To experience this, users must download the AR Zara application and point their camera to the designated spots.
+To experience this, users must download the AR Zara application and point their camera to the designated spots, as seen below:

 While it is true that the campaign only lasted for two weeks in 120 stores around the world, it certainly gives us a peek at what the future of marketing will look like.

 With lockdowns and restrictions in place during this period, real estate agents and developers must pivot from having a traditional open house to a virtual one.
 VR technology allows potential buyers to see what it feels like to be in the house without actually being there.
 One example is Sotheby’s Realty, a luxury real estate dealer that offers virtual walkthroughs for iPhone and Android users who own VR headsets.